Date: 29 Jul 1906

-Hilda Arbuthnot was found dead in in a lock-up in St Mary's Street in Deansgate on 29 July 1906.
+Hilda Arbuthnot was found dead in a lock-up in St Mary's Street in Deansgate on 29 July 1906.

 The lock-up was occupied by a hairdresser who said that he had given the key to the premises to a traveller on 29 July 1906.

-The traveller, who was a traveller in hairdressers sundries, said that on the Saturday night he had met Hilda Arbuthnot and taken her to the premises and that while he was there she had become ill and he left.
+The traveller, who was a traveller in hairdressers sundries, said that on the Saturday night he had met Hilda Arbuthnot and taken her to the premises and that while he was there, she had become ill and he left.
 He said that he returned an hour later and found that she was dead.

 Her death was stated to be due to syncope but that there was no clue as to what had caused it.

-An open verdict was returned and both the hairdresser and the traveller should be censured.
+An open verdict was returned, and both the hairdresser and the traveller were censured.
 He said that the case was left in a very unsatisfactory condition.